Online Reputation Management Services for Brands and Local Businesses

 Who instigates Negative SEO campaigns?
 Competitors, disgruntled staff or customers, or random hackers from anywhere in the world.

 While Google is aware of the rise in such practices, it is run primarily by computers and algorithms, not by a sympathetic help desk.
+As a result hacked sites often drop in the search engine listings or get de-indexed until they are repaired.

 So business owners need to be pro-active to ensure they do not become a victim to such attacks and lose their website rankings.